NASA-PDS/registry/terraform/README.md

 # AWS OpenSearch Serverless Terraform Configuration

-This Terraform configuration creates an AWS OpenSearch Serverless collection with configurable backend state management.
+This Terraform configuration creates a PDS Registry with configurable backend state management.

+It is divided into 3 scripts to match the lifecycle and update frequencies of the resources:

+- `opensearch_<serverless|managed>` : to create the opensearch server containing the registry data
+- `security`: to create or update the opensearch data access policy, as needed
+- `applications`: to continuously deploy the upgraded applications (credentials, TODO: sweepers and api)

+For development or test deployment we deploy the 3 scripts always.
+For production we only deploy `security` and `applications`, as needed.

 ## Prerequisites